-Caller ID is available on system display telephones on all lines for which you subscribe to Caller ID service.
+Caller ID is available on system display telephones and single-line display telephones on all lines for which you subscribe to Caller ID service.
 Caller ID information is the caller's telephone number (and name, if available).
 When active on a call, you automatically receive Caller ID information for the duration of the call.
 When an extension is idle, you receive Caller ID information for a call coming in to your extension.
 This feature requires no special programming; however, you must subscribe to Caller ID service (if it is available) on a per-line basis from your local telephone company and connect Caller ID lines to the appropriate system modules.

-NOTE In Release 4.0 and later systems, you receive both the caller's number and name on a two-line display telephone while the call is ringing.
+You receive both the caller's number and name on a two-line display telephone while the call is ringing.
 The TransTalk telephones only receive either the caller's number or the caller's name, depending on the status of the Caller ID Name Display feature.

-- The lines associated with Caller ID must be connected to a line jack on a processor module, 206EC module, 308EC module, or 400EC module. - To receive Caller ID information, wait until the second ring before answering the call. - Individuals with Call Waiting from the local telephone company do not receive Caller ID information for the second call. - Not all calls on Caller ID lines are displayed.
+- The lines associated with Caller ID must be connected to a line jack on the PARTNER ACS 509 processor module, 206EC module, 308EC module, or 400EC module. - To receive Caller ID information, wait until the second ring before answering the call. - Individuals with Call Waiting from the local telephone company do not receive Caller ID information for the second call. - Not all calls on Caller ID lines are displayed.
 This varies by local telephone company.
-When Caller ID information is not captured, the system date and day (default) appears instead. - For the Hong Kong Release 3.0 version, the dialed digits will display slightly differently than shown in the illustrations in this document.
+When Caller ID information is not captured, the system date and day (default) appears instead.